-- -- If the applicant were an individual 18 years of age or older, a statement that disclosure of the address provided would increase the risk that he or she would be threatened or physically harmed by another person or that he or she was a victim of domestic violence, stalking, human trafficking, or sexual assault. - -- If the applicant were the parent with legal custody or the guardian of a minor, a statement that disclosure of the provided address would increase the risk that the minor would be threatened or physically harmed by another person or that he or she was a victim of domestic violence, stalking, human trafficking, or sexual assault.
+- -- If the applicant were an individual 18 years of age or older or an emancipated minor, a statement that disclosure of the address provided would increase the risk that he or she would be threatened or physically harmed by another person or that he or she was a victim of domestic violence, stalking, human trafficking, or sexual assault. - -- If the applicant were the legal parent or guardian of a minor appointed by a court, a statement that by that parent that disclosure of the provided address would increase the risk that the minor would be threatened or physically harmed by another person or that he or she was a victim of domestic violence, stalking, human trafficking, or sexual assault.